trentm/node-bunyan/README.md

 - A serializer function *should never mutate the given object*.
 Doing so will change the object in your application.

 - A serializer function *should be defensive*.
-In my experience it is common to set a serializer in an app, say for field name "foo", and then accidentally have a log line that passes a "foo" that is undefined, or null, or of some unexpected type.
+In my experience, it is common to set a serializer in an app, say for field name "foo", and then accidentally have a log line that passes a "foo" that is undefined, or null, or of some unexpected type.
 A good start at defensiveness is to start with this: